| TAHC Update: Equine Piroplasmosis Testing

 horse owners are encouraged to check with the state of destination prior

+to transporting horses out of state.
 For information and updates concerning Equine Piroplasmosis in Texas

 or interstate movement of horses, visit the Texas Animal Health Commission’s